 - Not continuous so you have to wait

-- Parts have to be less than 200 degrees due to the rubber mill belt.
-A 400 degree belt is available but the intention is that the part is moving and not lying on the belt when it’s that high of a temperature.
+- Parts must be less than 200 degrees due to the rubber mill belt.
+A 400-degree belt is available, but the intention is that the part is moving and not lying on the belt when it’s that high of a temperature.

 Tumble Blaster Don’ts:

 Never overload it!
 The rubber belt can stretch and create the need for a new belt.
 The belts do have a load rating and are properly designed for these weights.

 - Never blast a single part that weighs more than 10% of the total load rating because it can cause serious damage to the unit with banging the door or barrelheads.